Berke-Ates/AST/README.md

 The available options include:

-* `-p, --show-dialects`: Print the list of registered dialects
-* `-d, --dialects`: A comma-separated list of dialects to generate code for.
-* `-n, --num-tests`: The number of test cases to generate (default: 1).
+* `---dump`: Dump the used configuration.
-* `-o, --output`: The output directory for the generated code (default: current directory).
+* `-o`: The output directory for the generated code (default: current directory).
-* `-s, --seed`: The seed for the random number generator (default: system time).
+* `--seed`: The seed for the random number generator (default: system time).
-* `-c, --config`: The path to a configuration file with additional options.
+* `-c`: The path to a configuration file with additional options.

 ## File Structure